 Action items are plans that set specific actions that lead to implementing your goals.
 Action items are basically a “To-Do List” for each goal.
 It involves listing out the concrete steps that you need to accomplish in order to achieve your goals.
 An action plan explains who is going to do what, by when, and in what order for the church to reach its goals.
 The design and implementation of the action planning depend on the nature and needs of the organization.

-get buy-in from your stakeholders is to ensure implementation of action items, it is important to assign responsibilities and deadlines.
-A great method to assign each goal to a board member, staff, or volunteer.
+Getting buy-in from your stakeholders is to ensure implementation of action items, it is important to assign responsibilities and deadlines.
+A great method is to assign each goal to a board member, staff, or volunteer.
 Ask him/her to write the action plan and be responsible for making sure each task is accomplished.
-Another method is to identify all the actions that need to occur in the next ninety days.
-You can continue this same process every ninety-day increment until the goal is achieved.
+Another method is to identify all the actions that need to occur in the next 90 days.
+You can continue this same process at every ninety-day increment until the goal is achieved.

 To help monitor your strategic plan, one of the best tools around is the Balanced Scorecard developed by Kaplan and Norton from Harvard.
 The scorecard is to be used as both a measurement and management tool to assist in fulfilling an organization’s vision.
 With it, you can actively track progress towards your goals.